elgohr-update/mycelium-com-blockbook/docs/api.md

 ]
 ```

-The value of `sentToSelf` is the amount sent from the same address to the same address or within addresses of xpub.
+The value of `sentToSelf` is the amount sent from the same address to the same address or within addresses.

 ### Websocket API